adnguyen/Notebooks_and_Protocols/2018_notebook.md

 - Overt outputs - observable, measurable rhythmic outputs ( leaf movement)
 - a rhythm is considered to be circadian if the oscillation has a 24 hour period(approx)
 	* but why... the main argument is the relative role of env vs genetics on biological rhythms

+**Free running period**

+* process of organism's rhythm syncrhonizes to external cycling cue is known as entrainment
+* Free run is the cyclical behavior in the absence of the cue (so darkness if light entrained)
+* Diurnal orgs have shorter free run (faster clock) under high light intensity than low light intensity
+	* citation?
+* Free run in diurnal orgs found by Jurgen Aschoff, known as, "Aschoff's Rule" (Aschoff and Wever 1962)
+* The degree of free run change is influneced by prior experience to entrainment cue (light), known as *aftereffect*. fuck these words, wtf?
+Keep the terms the same among disciplines ---acclimation !

+**Two properties of circ rhythms that are often focused in experimental studies**

+1. ability of rhythm to be reset, or phase-shifted, by transient exposure to time cues such as light
+2. temperature-compensation

+bad writing....very little clue about what they're talking about.
+Why would this matter?
+Presenting a question and hypothesis helps.

+### Phase shifting and phase-response curve

+This is a manipulation aimed at resetting the clock such that the rhythms differ between manipulated vs unmanipulated.
+If you do this with an external cue (light), then it can show that the cue and changes to that cue is important for setting biological rhythms.

+* If you set this manipulation at different times of the day, then it'll show that sensitivity to resetting differs at differnt parts fo the cycle (Hastings and Sweeney 1958)

+Possible that the clock doesnt reset at all.

+### Temperature-compensation

+Expectation: clock should not change despite changes in ambient temperature

+What? this is garbage.
+One could expect this under the "hotter is better" hypothesis whereby biochemical reactions simply speed up as a function of temperature.
+So the clock should change by getting shorter andf aster.

+uncited claim : freer un period changes little over a temp range

+bad....

+They need to parse out these ideas better.
+In the face of temperature changes, the organism can maintain their biological clock.
+For example, they can initiate behaviors at the same time of the day.
+This would be robustness of biological rhythms.
+But, temperature itself can act as an entrainment cue too.

+### Concept of Clock

+Would have been nice to explain jargon before talking about it.
+Organizational problem here.

+Chandrashekaran 1998 -

+Clock - endogenous nature of rhythms ( innate, rather than learned), a way of measuring time for the organism.

+Bad definition.
+This should be described like any other trait, which has a genetic and environmental basis.

+### Thoughts

+Aside from citations pointing to some cool studies, historical context, and defining some words (entrainment, free run), this paper doesn't have a good conceptual description of biological clocks.
+Why would phase shift matter, why would someone want to know that, how is it applicable to some greater concept of how organisms work? smh.

 ------